 Most A/B testing tools have built-in reporting capabilities.
-However, these standard reports often lack the capacity of in-depth and segmented analysis.
+However, these standard reports often lack the capacity for in-depth and segmented analysis.
 This makes it difficult to evaluate test results correctly and make the right conclusions.

-An important side note is that A/B test result evaluation is rooted in statistical analysis.
+An important side note is that the A/B test result evaluation is rooted in statistical analysis.
 While there are multiple tools that allow automating parts of the calculation, having an understanding of at least the basics of statistics definitely helps.
 Let’s take a look at some of these core concepts.

 This is the statistical proof that A/B test results are valid and not based on a random chance.
 Statistical significance reflects how confident you want to be in your test results.
 In A/B testing it is common to set a significance level to 95%, which allows only a 5% chance of error.

 Statistical significance depends on two factors: